Robert Auchmuty Sproule

-Robert Auchmuty Sproule is an early artist in Canada, known through prints made from his watercolours.
+Robert Auchmuty Sproule was an early artist in Canada, known through prints made from his watercolours.
 His prints were the beginning of lithography in the colony.

 Biography

 Sproule was born in Athlone, Ireland, second son of Commander Thomas Sproule RN and his wife Marianne (nee Ardesoif).
 He emigrated to Lower Canada in 1826 and established himself as an artist who made miniatures in Montreal, advertising that he had studied art in London and Dublin.

 In 1830, his six views of Montreal were published, engraved on copperplate from his watercolours.
 Curators consider them the "most handsome series published in Canada" and that they "demonstrate the maturity achieved in pictorial printmaking during the first half of the 19th century".